candrholdings/reactnative-crypto-demo/README.md

      }
      ```

-3. Call the decryption method from JavaScript
+3. Consumes the `decrypt` method from JavaScript
-  1. Open `index.ios.js`
+  1. We will cdall our native `CryptoProvider` to encrypt `Hello` with secret `1234567890123456`, and then decrypt it immediately with the same secret
-  2. Modify `componentDidMount` with the following code
+  2. Modify our `componentDidMount` with the following code, in `index.ios.js`

      ```js
      componentDidMount() {
        CryptoProvider.encrypt('Hello', '1234567890123456', (err, cipherText) => {